andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 {{% notice warning "Info" %}}

 As I did deploy this cluster using NSX Manager API, the only way of configuring the Cloud in the NSX Advanced Loadbalancer is vCenter Cloud.
 According to the offical documentation found [here](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/1.11/Avi-Kubernetes-Operator-Guide/GUID-2778C485-E48F-4C5E-8EC7-CB96F6CA5CBB.html#cloud-configuration-5).
 I will use a NSX Cloud anyway, so consider this a non-supported approach.
-I will not use the NCP created Segments using Manager API, I have created my own T1 and segments for my Avi cloud using Policy API.
+I will not use the NCP/TKGi created Segments using Manager API for any of the Avi components, I have created my own T1 and segments for my Avi cloud using Policy API.
+So this would be interesting to explorer further.
+But with TKGi in Policy mode it is supported.
+In the link above one of the concerns is that SEs needs to traverse the Tier-0 to reach the backends.
+But this will be the case even if using policy api as the T1s created by TKGi/NCP will be created as centralized tier1s and will be handled by the NSX Edges, so I am not so sure how this can be done differently.

 {{% /notice %}}